microsoft/Dynamics365-Apps-Samples/sales/ForecastingAPI/ForecastPublicApiUsageDemo/README.md

 ## How this sample works

-In order to simulate the scenario described in [What this sample does](#what-this-sample-does), the sample will create, update and then delete sample forecasting data.
+In order to simulate the scenario described in [What this sample does](#what-this-sample-does), the sample will retrieve and update the forecasting data.
+You will need to create sample forecasting data to run this sample code.

 ### Demonstrate